 Exampled, the above situation with him not following those two rules.
 Dinner at the Top of the World, atop the Stratosphere in Las Vegas.
 He uses his first name, which never seems appropriate for a man in his sixties.
 Reservation under the name “Gary” (that will get him a lot of respect).
 When escorted to the table he proceeds to sit down, whereupon she says she doesn’t like the table and would rather wait.
 He follows the Hostess out and she hands him a small “table is ready” buzzer and he goes to sit down.
 What if they had taken the assigned table?
 She would have missed the whole reason they’re there…the view…he would have lost his romantic edge…and she would have looked harsh in the bright light.

-And, how long do you imagine he sat there in his very unimpressive, wuss position?
-Forty-two minutes and I wonder if he got a second date.
+And, how long do you imagine he sat there in his very unimpressive, passive position?
+Forty-two minutes.